And this is your undocumented anchor man here for the whole show.

 And these are countries that have a history in that region of being linked to India and have lived in peace at times.

-Uh you cannot, you can't democracy doesn't spread.
+You cannot, you can't, democracy doesn't spread.

 Sometimes it isn't as obvious.

-And you kind of implied that I hope you don't think I'm fighting with you, but you kind of implied that you think it can spread or go from Iraq.
+And you kind of implied that, I hope you don't think I'm fighting with you, but you kind of implied that you think it can spread or go from Iraq.

 No, I don't.